What Is Betrayal Trauma? Signs & Symptoms Explained

 Depression

 Situations like these often feel hopeless.
-Especially if you feel trapped in a marriage or caregiver relationship you can’t escape due to financial constraints or for safety reasons, you might find yourself falling into a deep state of depression.
+Especially if you feel trapped in a marriage or caregiver relationship you can’t escape due to financial constraints, social support, parenting commitments, or religious ideas.
+When you feel stuck and like you don’t have a choice, a deep state of depression is a common response.
+If you feel yourself headed down this road, contact a professional immediately for help and support.

 Substance Abuse & Eating Disorders

-Another way people deal with Betrayal Trauma is by self-medicating through substance abuse.
+Another way people deal with betrayal trauma is by self-medicating through substance abuse.
 It might be over-indulging in alcohol, dabbling in drugs, or engaging in unhealthy eating habits.
 It also could look like dangerous dietary habits in response to infidelity or feelings of low self-esteem.

-If you feel like you may be suffering from Betrayal Trauma, we can help.
+If you feel like you may be suffering from betrayal trauma, we can help.
 We specialize in helping adults process and heal wounds suffered due to traumas experienced at the hands of caregivers, institutions, or romantic partners.
 We would love to help you through your journey toward healing, and letting go of old wounds with trauma therapy, let's connect soon.

 Sea Glass Counseling and Consultation is an EMDR therapy practice in Dublin, Ohio.
 Our compassionate, skilled therapists use evidence-based techniques grounded in the neurobiology of stress, trauma, and relationships to make sure your treatment is personalized and effective.
 Sea Glass therapists provide telehealth counseling in Ohio for individuals and couples.
 We’re best known for providing Intensive EMDR therapy, anxiety treatment, and sex therapy for Christians.
 Interested in working together?
 Contact us today to get started with a Certified EMDR therapist in Ohio.